 One popular style is a large, tall box covered in marble or limestone tiles, which is nicknamed “the urinal” by locals.
 City heritage policy lacks the teeth to protect Vancouver’s history properly.
 While Victoria has more than a dozen heritage conservation areas, Vancouver has created only one, in Shaughnessy, and moves are already underway to soften the restrictions there because rich residents are suing.
-Homeowners, including new Chinese ex-pats and long-time residents alike, are worried that without the ability to demolish their homes, they’ll lose equity.
+Homeowners, including new Chinese expats and long-time residents alike, are worried that, without the ability to demolish their homes, they’ll lose equity.
 The homes that spring up are, on average, 77 percent larger.
-And yet, notwithstanding a city hall that pushes density, they house fewer people than the homes they replaced.
+Yet, notwithstanding a city hall that pushes density, they house fewer people than do the homes they replace.

 Not surprisingly, Rennie sees the creation of more multi-family housing throughout the region as the only realistic avenue for building affordable housing.
 He admits, though, that the very idea of “affordable” will need to adapt—downtown condos will never be less than $1,100 a square foot again.
 But he’s dead set against taxing foreign money.
 Earlier this year, a group of economics professors from UBC and Simon Fraser University proposed that the province create a BC housing-affordability fund.
 Under the fund, owners of vacant homes, or homeowners who live abroad and contribute very little to the Canadian economy, would face an annual 1.5 percent surcharge on their properties.
 A vacant $10 million house, for example, would be hit with a $150,000 surcharge.
 The proceeds would be shared, through lump-sum payments, with residents in the same area.